datairahub/politicsdb-api/README.md

 ### Update spain senators (senate)

-Get or update spanish senators from the index of the senate page.
-The following data are obtained:
+Create or update spanish senators from the index of the senate page.
+The following data is fetched:

 ```
 Person: